Buying a car privately: tips, advice and your rights

 Make sure all the documents are in place – that means proof of ownership such as a purchase receipt in the name of the vendor, plus the vehicle V5 logbook and MOT.
 Now is your chance to make sure the numberplate and VIN (chassis number) match up on the vehicle and the paperwork.
 The car’s VIN plate is usually visible at the base of the windscreen, but on older cars may be underneath the bonnet or stamped elsewhere on the bodywork.
 Also, don’t forget to check the mileage on the MoT or logbook against the odometer.

-Unless you are extremely confident in the car’s provenance and history, it’s also valuable to invest in an HPI car report – click the link to read more about used car history checks.
+Unless you are extremely confident in the car’s provenance and history, it’s also a good idea to invest in an HPI car report as it will be able to back up and confirm the information provided by the vendor, or it will flag up any potential issues.

 Safe, swift and easy, cash can be a compelling argument when you want a vendor to accept a lower than advertised deal on the spot.
 However, it’s not always safe to carry wads of cash around – for you or the vendor – so bank transfers or drafts are preferable, especially for more expensive cars.
 It’s definitely not advisable to take cash to a viewing that isn’t at the vendor’s home address.